 This talk will show how the blackening has developed through time into the ritual we see today.

 Sheila Young has a degree in Scottish Cultural Studies/Scottish Archaeology from the University of Aberdeen.
-She has recently completed a PhD in Ethnology at the Elphinstone Institute.
+She is currently completing a PhD in Ethnology at the Elphinstone Institute.
 Her thesis is on the form, meaning and function of two pre-wedding rituals for women: the hen party and the blackening.

 - Hosted by

 - MacRobert Hall, Tarland